-FINRA: Financial Industry Regulatory Authority.
+FINRA: Financial Industry Regulatory Authority, formerly the National Association of Securities Dealers.

-Futures Contracts: Futures contracts for crude oil, natural gas, gasoline, heating oil and other petroleum-based fuels that are traded on the New York Mercantile Exchange, ICE Futures Exchange or other U.S. and foreign exchanges.
+Futures Contracts: Futures contracts for natural gas, crude oil, gasoline, heating oil and other petroleum-based fuels that are traded on the NYMEX, ICE Futures Exchange or other U.S. and foreign exchanges.